ikthedar/blog-drf-api-with-permission-functionality/README.md

-Blog API
+Blog API Project
-A fully-featured Blog API built with Django and Django REST Framework (DRF).
-This API supports user authentication, permissions, and CRUD functionality for blog posts.
-It is designed with best practices in mind, combining authentication and permissions for a secure and robust implementation.
+A Blog API built with Django and Django REST Framework (DRF), showcasing full CRUD functionality, user authentication, custom permissions, and a clean architecture.
+This project includes best practices and is designed to be beginner-friendly yet robust enough for production-level exploration.

 Features
-CRUD Functionality: Full Create, Read, Update, Delete operations for blog posts.
+CRUD Functionality: Full Create-Read-Update-Delete operations for blog posts.
+Custom Permissions: IsAuthorOrReadOnly permission class to allow only authors to modify their posts while others have read-only access.
+User Management: User registration, login, and logout endpoints.
-User Authentication: Supports session-based and token-based authentication.
+Authentication: Session and token-based authentication for secure access.
-Permissions: Implements a custom permission class (IsAuthorOrReadOnly) to allow:
-Read-only access for all users.
-Write, Update, and Delete permissions only for the author of the post.
-Generic Views: Uses DRF's generic views for streamlined functionality.
-Object-level Permissions: Ensures individual resource access control.
-User Endpoints:
-Registration
-Login
-Logout
-Documentation: API endpoints are documented for ease of use.
+Viewsets & Routers: Simplified URL routing with DRF's ViewSet and Router capabilities.
+Object-Level Permissions: Ensures granular control over data access.
+Best Practices: Combines permissions with authentication to adhere to the principle of least privilege.